-Smoked Kipper rarebit – toasted crusty bread topped with a silky bechamel sauce flecked with lightly smoked kippers and mature cheddar cheese.
-Than grilled till golden.
+Smoked Kipper rarebit – toasted crusty bread topped with a silky bechamel sauce, flecked with lightly smoked kippers and mature cheddar cheese, then grilled till golden.

-It’s a bit of a surprise that a country with some of the finest tasting lamb and seas teeming with some of the freshest fish and shellfish is so closely associated with cheese on toast.
-Apparently the reason for this is that back in the day the poor people of Wales couldn’t even afford the cheapest cuts of meat.
-We know all about that here in Ireland, it’s why we’re world famous potato eaters.
+Apparently, the reason is that back in the day, the poor people of Wales couldn’t afford even the cheapest cuts of meat.
+And we know all about that here in Ireland.
+It’s why we’re world-famous potato eaters.

-My fishy version is a little more complicated and takes a bit more time but it’s well worth the effort.
-First the kippers are gently poached in a little white wine and milk.
+First, the kippers are gently poached in a little white wine and milk.
 This infuses the milk with a delicate smoky flavour.
-The milk is than used to make a smooth, velvety bechamel sauce to which the other ingredients are added.
+The milk is then used to make a smooth, velvety bechamel sauce to which the other ingredients are added.

-In goes the worcestershire sauce along with the piquant English mustard to add a little heat and a beautiful luminous colour.
-Than a small handful of chopped parsley is added for freshness and some freshly grated mature cheddar for a salty kick.
+In goes the Worcestershire sauce along with the piquant English mustard to add a little heat and a beautiful luminous colour.
+Then a small handful of chopped parsley is added for freshness and some freshly grated mature cheddar for a salty kick.
 The super silky sauce is finally finished with a squeeze of lemon and by folding back in the fragile flakes of cooked Kipper.

-It’s than a simple matter to pile the sauce on top of your favourite toasted bread and grill till molten and golden.
-I used some vienna roll I had lying in the bread bin but any crusty loaf will do the job.
+It’s then a simple matter to pile the sauce on top of your favourite toasted bread and grill till molten and golden.
+I used some Vienna roll I had lying in the bread bin, but any crusty loaf will do the job.

-Cheddar is the cheese of choice in most rarebit recipes I’ve seen, and the one I went with here, but I could imagine any hard cheese like parmesan or even Gruyère working well too.
+Cheddar is the cheese of choice in most rarebit recipes I’ve seen, and the one I went with here, but I could imagine any hard cheese like parmesan or even Gruyère working well.

 You could use another smoked fish in the recipe too.
-Smoked haddock or cod would be fine.
-Kippers might be a bit unfashionable but I’ve noticed tons of them down the supermarket so I guess somebody must be eating them.
+Haddock or cod would work well.
+Kippers might be unfashionable, but I’ve noticed tons of them down the supermarket, so I guess somebody must be eating them.

-Kippers or smoked herring are cheap at a price of less than a fiver a kilo.
-There also healthy as their an oily fish rich in omega 3.
-Very sustainable (their on the Marine Conservation Society’s list of fish to eat) not to mention really tasty.
+Kippers or smoked herring are cheap as chips at less than a fiver a pound.
+They’re also healthy as their an oily fish rich in omega 3.
+Very sustainable (there on the Marine Conservation Society’s list of fish to eat), not to mention tasty.

 - 50ml white wine